-Robert Forster will reward successful disclosures with 250 000 ARMOR, with 25 000 ARMOR upfront and the remaining 225 000 ARMOR vested over 6 months.
+Robert Forster will reward successful disclosures with 125 000 ARMOR, with vesting up to 24 months.

 If a project has an existing bug bounty program, or if the project decides to reward you as well, you’ll get the full payout reward they have for the critical bug in addition to the reward in ARMOR.

 If the value of the total reward of 125 000 ARMOR and the existing bug bounty program, if any, is greater than USD 1 million, the reward is capped at 100% of the funds at risk.